 Sensible World of Soccer – 1995

 Another Sensible Software classic.
-Sensible Soccer for many, is the best series of games on the Amiga.
+Sensible Soccer for many, is the best series of Amiga football games.
 I am going with Sensible World of Soccer due to its evolution into something more of a beast of a game, including a full career mode, a huge list of teams covering the whole globe and the addition of the now classic, Goal Scoring Superstar Hero theme song!
 The game retains all of the mechanics that made Sensible Soccer great in the first place but now with all that extra depth.

 The real beauty of Sensible Soccer is that you do not have to be either a fan or knowledgeable of football to get a great deal of enjoyment from the game.
 The use of a single fire button to perform shots, passes and tackles smoothly is amazing, a perfect example of a simple yet deep game.
-One of the finest examples on the Amiga.
+One of the finest examples of Amiga football games.

 Syndicate – 1993